NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/docs/source/guides/developer-guide.rst

 -   **Contributing** - Covers how to contribute to the project.

+-   **Why Groovy?** - Discusses the choice of Groovy as a development language.

 -   **Basic packages and classes**  - Covers the packages and classes in the project.

 -   **Building** - Covers building the nlnz-tools-sip-generation-fairfax jars from source.